ceedee666/modern-abap-curriculum/README.md

 # Modern ABAP Curriculum

-This repository contains the documentation and source code for an [ABAP](https://en.wikipedia.org/wiki/ABAP) curriculum developed as part of the [WiLMo](https://www.dh.nrw/kooperationen/OERContent.nrw%202021-95) project.
+This repository contains the documentation and source code for an ABAP curriculum developed as part of the [WiLMo](https://www.dh.nrw/kooperationen/OERContent.nrw%202021-95) project.

 ## Overview

+ABAP is the proprietary
+programming language developed by [SAP SE](https://www.sap.com/).
+It is the basis of the ERP-Software offered by SAP.
+ABAP was initially introduced in 1976.
+This [blog post](https://blogs.sap.com/2022/09/01/evolution-of-abap/) by [Karl Kessler](https://people.sap.com/karl.kessler) gives a nice summary of the history of the ABAP programming language.
+The goal of this curriculum is to provide an introduction to modern ABAP programming in the context of [SAP S/4HANA](https://en.wikipedia.org/wiki/SAP_S/4HANA) and the SAP Business Technology Platform (BTP).

 ### Learning Objectives

+The curriculum has the following learning objectives:

 1. Students should be able to compare the advantages and disadvantages of using different extension technology for a given requirement based on a thorough understanding of the SAP S/4HANA architecture.
 This is required in order to select